The Pricing Problem | November 15, 2003

-Working out a price for a website can be an extremely stressful exercise.
-If my experiences are anything to go by, most people will email you (and 100 other web designers) asking for a quote with very little or no information to go on.
+Working out a price for a website can be a bit of a guessing game.
+Quite often people will get in touch with you (and a dozen other agencies) asking for a quote with very little or no information to go on.

 Usually they simply ask...